Writing JSON with the JSONTemplater

 source-json.png

-You can see each of the 185 features is an art installation in Vancouver.
+You can see that each of the 185 features is an art installation in Vancouver.
 Although the data includes longitude and latitude values, we will not be creating geometry in this example.
 The goal is to transform this JSON from a large array with Neighborhood as an attribute to a nested structure of key-value pairs where each art installation is nested underneath its respective neighborhood, like so:

 {